Mikaela/mikaela.github.io/_posts/2017-09-29-as-hsp-sensory-stimulus-stress.md

       what the actual reason was.
 I think I haven't ever had an issue with motion other than having the motorical clumsiness that I think is part of diagnostic criteria from autism.

+*Addition: the TL;DR of the above list could probably be put into one word.
+ Stim!*

 And now I think I am actually finished with a few hours spend typing this and just moving onto the 209th line in Vim.
 In the end I only want to say